Canadian office market update – Q3 2024

 Key highlights

-Quebec City reported the lowest office availability rate at 12.3%, followed by Vancouver and Ottawa respectively
+Quebec City reported the lowest office availability rate at 12.3%, while Calgary, despite efforts to reduce unused space, reported the highest at 22.6%

 Conclusion